jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 ## Wrap-up

-In this post, we saw how adopting Flux can simplify our application by:
+In this post, we saw how adopting Flux can simplify our application.

-1. Separating reading from writing in our components.
+Firstly, by separating reading from writing, we make our application much easier to reason about.
+For any rendering issue, we only need to check Store logic and component rendering logic.
+For any interaction bugs, we only need to check our component handlers and Action logic.

-2. Pushing mutable states to the Stores.
+Secondly, by pushing state further up to the Stores, we decrease the amount of mutable state we need to keep track of within our application.

-What are you experiences with Flux?
-Please share in the comments.
+Have you tried Flux?
+What are your thoughts?